Vale of Clwyd Railway

 The Vale of Clwyd Railway (VoCR) was a standard-gauge line, which connected the settlements of Rhyl, St Asaph and Denbigh in North Wales.
 It opened in 1858, at first without a connection to the main line at Rhyl, but this was provided in 1862.
 At Denbigh, a connection could be made on to the Mold and Denbigh Junction Railway.
 Although the area became popular with holidaymakers from the 1920s, the line never realised its potential; it closed to passengers in 1955 and completely in 1968.

 Conception

-The Chester and Holyhead Railway completed its main line in 1850.
+The Chester and Holyhead Railway (C&HR) completed its main line in 1850.
 There was a considerable area of agricultural land south of the line, towards Denbigh, and a number of schemes were put forward to serve the area.
 The C&HR found itself short of funds to complete its main line, so it was left to independent promoters to put a scheme forward.

 This proved to be the Vale of Clwyd Railway, which was authorised by the Vale of Clwyd Railway Act 1856 (19 & 20 Vict. c. xlv) on 23 June 1856.
 Contracts for construction were awarded to David Davies and Thomas Savin.